tolomaps/tolomaps.github.io/portfolio/_posts/2015-11-20-the-real-cost-of-child-care.md

 ---
 \\
 **About:**
 This is a piece for my Graphic Design in Cartography class.
 The assignment was to make an infographic with a bivariate map.
-[See and download the PDF here](../../../../assets/portfolio/cost-of-childcare-infographic.pdf).

 **Process:**
 Read about [my process for creating a bivariate choropleth color scheme]({% post_url /blog/2015-10-22-creating-a-bivariate-choropleth-color-scheme %}).